Current Tap List

 Dry Blonde Ale 4.5%

-New batch of Table Bier has arrived.
 Table Bier doesn’t really fit into any specific category or style.
 It takes inspiration from some of our favorite low ABV blonde biers and kinda mashes them all into one that’s not inheriting like any of them.
-Dry and bitter like some of our favorite low ABV biers from De La Senne in Belgium but fermented warm with our favorite Kolsch yeast for a little extra fruitiness, and dry hopped with a new experimental hop variety grown in WA that’s bred to mimic the character of European Noble Hops.
+Dry and bitter like some of our favorite low ABV biers from Brasserie de la Senne in Belgium but fermented warm with our favorite Kölsch yeast for a little extra fruitiness, and dry hopped with a classic low alpha American hop that’s bred to mimic the character of European Noble Hops.
+An incredibly refreshing bier that pairs well with food, conversation, or your favorite outdoor activity.

 SOUR